xif19/Chess_project/README.md

 > Note that it only works for windows x64

 ## Features

+### Chess Game

+You can play chess!
+That's a cool feature for a chess project.

 ### Situation Menu
 At first when you will launch the program, you will see an empty board.
 You have 4 different choices and they're each a different situation.